 This document will help you organize and store all of the records, information, and documents for a child in foster care.

-This paper includes charts of psychotropic drug information --- dosages, side effects, and clinical monitoring recommendations.
-Click here to review charts.
+This guide includes charts of psychotropic drug information --- dosages, side effects, and clinical monitoring recommendations.
+Click here to review this information.

-For a link to the CMDP Member Handbook click here
+For a link to the DCS CHP Member Handbook click here

 No. There are no payments, fees or copayments for foster children or their caregivers for medical, dental, vision, or behavioral health services and equipment.
-Members and foster caregivers should not be billed for any services that CMDP covers.
-CMDP's payment to the provider is considered payment in full.
+Members and foster caregivers should not be billed for any services that DCS CHP covers.
+DCS CHP's payment to the provider is considered payment in full.

-List CMDP as the responsible party on medical, dental, and vision forms.
+List DCS CHP as the responsible party on medical, dental, and vision forms.
 You do not need to list any personal information on any bills or claims.

 Some common behavioral health services available to children in foster care include: